Grant access to MCP tools

 Matching group: sources, like group:ai-users in the example above, requires visible groups enabled for the Aperture device.

 The grant examples on this page use Aperture configuration syntax, where the dst field is not required because the destination is the Aperture device itself.
 If you define grants in the tailnet policy file instead, you must include a dst key specifying the Aperture device (for example, "dst": ["tag:aperture"]).
-Omitting dst in a tailnet policy file grant silently causes the grant to have no effect.
+Omitting dst in a tailnet policy file grant causes the grant to silently have no effect.
 For a full comparison and conversion steps, refer to Aperture grants vs. tailnet policy file grants.

-MCP capability fields
+Connector capability fields

 Pattern examples